colejarczyk/doc/userguide/getting_started/admin/admin_sign_in.rst

 .. note::

-    OL can be configured not to send password recovery messages for Customers and Sellers, but Admin password recovery should work anyway.
+    OL can be configured not to send password recovery messages for Customers but Admin password recovery should work anyway.
 If the email does not arrive, please check your email configuration.